yudan121/XMR/README.md

 source("nc/format_data.R")
 ```

-To run the analysis for XMR and 15 compared methods, you need to install related packages first:
+To run XMR and the 15 compared methods, install the required R packages first:

 ```r
 # In R